Electricity Per Unit Price in Pakistan Today 2023

 Electricity Bill Breakdown – Taxes Included in the bill

-Your electricity bill comprises several elements, including taxes.
-Common taxes on electricity bills in Pakistan include the General Sales Tax (GST), Federal Excise Duty (FED), and Neelum-Jhelum Surcharge.
-These taxes contribute to government revenue and the upkeep of energy infrastructure.
+Your electric bill contains various elements, including taxes.
+In Pakistan, the most frequently applied taxes include General Sales Tax (GST), Federal Excise Duty (FED), and Neelum-Jhelum Surcharge; these contribute towards funding government revenues as well as maintaining energy infrastructure.

 Electricity Companies in Pakistan